 Carrying out risk management training should factor into your plans.
 You need to run workshops to tell people how they are expected to manage risk and to support them in doing so.
 They will need to understand the processes and why they are doing the processes.
 The risk analysis matrix and the classifications used might also be new to them (or at least different to how they were assessing risk before).

-Your team may also need specialist training in the software they are going to use to do risk management.
+Your team may also need specialist training in the software they are going to use.
 They may be experienced in using a tool like Primavera P6, but they might not have used the Primavera Risk Analysis tool for managing risk in the way you want them to.
 Make sure they have access to support so they can use the new processes and software.

 6. How are we going to train business leaders?